Excel Modeling and Performance Evaluation of Solar Still: Comprehensive Analysis

 Ghanshyam G Tejani6,7

 1Department of Mechanical Engineering, Jaypee University of Engineering and Technology, A.B.
-Road, Raghogharh, Guna, Madhya Pradesh, 473226, India
+Road, Raghogarh, Guna, Madhya Pradesh, 473226, India

 2Department of Electronics and Communication Engineering, Jaypee University of Engineering and Technology, A.B.
-Road, Raghogharh, Guna, Madhya Pradesh, 473226, India
+Road, Raghogarh, Guna, Madhya Pradesh, 473226, India

-4Department of Mechanical Engineering, INTI International University, Nilai, 71800, Malaysia
+4Faculty of Engineering and Quantity Surveying, INTI International University, Nilai, Negeri Sembilan, 71800, Malaysia

-5Department of Mechanical Engineering, Prince Mohd Bin Fahd University, Al Khobar, 31952, Saudi Arabia
+5Department of Mechanical Engineering, College of Engineering, Prince Mohammad Bin Fahd University, Al Khobar, 31952, Saudi Arabia

 8Chitkara Centre for Research and Development, Chitkara University, Himachal Pradesh, 174103, India